stakater/kubestackplus-docs/content/about/service-definition.md

 SAAP includes DevSpaces to provide developers with cloud-based, ready-to-code environments.
 These workspaces streamline development by offering preconfigured setups, ensuring consistency and reducing setup time.
 DevSpaces enhances productivity by allowing developers to start coding immediately in a fully equipped environment.

+### Tilt

+SAAP includes [Tilt](https://tilt.dev/) to streamline the developer experience.
+Tilt enables rapid local development and testing for Kubernetes applications, enhancing productivity and ease of use for developers working on SAAP.

+### Reloader

+SAAP includes [Stakater Reloader](https://github.com/stakater/Reloader), which automatically restarts applications when configmaps or secrets change.
+This integration streamlines updates, enhances reliability, and minimizes downtime for developers.

+### Forecastle

+SAAP includes [Stakater Forecastle](https://github.com/stakater/Forecastle), a powerful tool that simplifies application discovery within Kubernetes clusters.
+This integration provides a unified, user-friendly dashboard, enhancing accessibility and efficiency.

 ## Application Backup and Restore - Velero

 SAAP includes Velero (OADP) for application and volume backup and restore.
 Users can configure backups using this integration.
 While a default S3 backup bucket is provided, customers also have the option to select a different S3 bucket provider.
 For assistance, open a [support ticket](https://support.stakater.com/index.html).